Call Laura Lillard at 423-648-2675

 Preparing to attend school can be an exciting and hectic time.
 Add “How am I going to pay for it all?” into the equation, and it can seem a bit overwhelming.
 But have no fear.
 This crash course in financial aid will give you the low down on all your options – when it comes to paying for school – and show you that the process is not as hard as you may think.

-Once you’ve completed the FAFSA, you should start researching potential scholarships and grant money (also know as gift aid).
+Once you’ve completed the FAFSA, you should start researching potential scholarships and grant money (also known as gift aid).
 One of the great things about scholarships and grants is that you don’t have to pay them back.
-Unfortunately there are no Department of Education Grants, such as Pell Grants for a Masters Degree Program.
+Unfortunately, there are no Department of Education Grants, such as Pell Grants for a Master’s Degree Program.
 So be sure that you exhaust all forms of gift aid before considering any federal or private student loans.

 So where do you begin looking?
 The financial aid office at your current school or your new school is a great place to start your search, as is the library.
 The Internet also offers a wealth of information about scholarships and other college-related topics.
-Some web sites to use to find information are: www.wiredscholar.com, www.fastweb.com,www.askjeeves.com, and www.yahoo.com,www.scholarships.com.
 Also check with your employers, church, civic groups and other community organizations for scholarship opportunities.

 If you find that you still need money once you’ve fully exhausted all sources of gift aid, don’t worry!
 There are several low-cost loan options available, such as the Federal Stafford and Private loans.

-To qualify for the Stafford Loans in the Title IV program you must maintain at least 6 credit hours in a Degree Program during each of the fall and spring semesters.
+To qualify for the Stafford Loans in the Title IV program you must maintain at least 6 credit hours in a degree program during each of the fall and spring semesters.
 Summer does not count, as we do not have summer loans.
-This means that you have to budget the money you get in the fall or spring to cover cost of summer school.

 The financial aid package “SAR” you receive back from the Department of Education based on your FAFSA application will include a figure know as your “EFC” (expected family contribution).
-This is the amount that the Dept of Ed figures you can pay toward your degree each year.
 This figure may change from year to year as it is based on each year’s tax return.
-Currently the maximum amount of Stafford loans that a master’s degree student can receive per school year is: $20,500.
+Currently, the maximum amount of Stafford loans that a master’s degree student can receive per school year is: $20,500.
 These amounts are the same for a Graduate degree regardless of where you decide to attend school.
-These amounts are split into half’s for the fall and spring semesters. $10,250 Each semester.
-You have to do your own budgeting for any summer classes.

-An important thing to note about the Stafford Loans is that the interest rates for School year 2012/2013 is set at 6.8% So if you are thinking about dipping into retirement funds or charging tuition and other expenses on credit cards, this low rate may make borrowing from the government a better option if you need additional funding for school.
-Interest rates on Stafford Loans are set each July 1st for the next school year.
+An important thing to note about the Stafford Direct Loans is that the interest rates for School year 2017/2018 is set at 6.00% This rate is adjusted each July so it may not be the same for 2018/2019.
+So if you are thinking about dipping into retirement funds or charging tuition and other expenses on credit cards, this low rate may make borrowing from the government a better option if you need additional funding for school.

 The Department of Education in 2006 established an additional loan called the Graduate Plus Loan.
 This is similar to the loans that have been previously offered to parents to assist students with the cost of an undergraduate degree.
-This loan is credit based and in some cases may require a co-signer if credit is a problem.
+This loan is credit based and in some cases may require a co-signer.
 It will only cover the shortfall that you might have between your financial aid awarded and the Cost of Attendance at Richmont.
-The PLUS Loan will have a slightly higher rate of interest (7.9%) but payback is the same as the Stafford loans, the interest due when you get the money and the principal six months after you graduate.
-For example the total Stafford Loans are $20,500 for 2012/2013 and our cost of attendance is estimated to be $43,880.
-This new loan would provide you the additional $23,380, if you needed the funds.
+The PLUS Loan will have a slightly higher rate of interest (7.00%) but payback is the same as the Stafford Unsubsidized loans, the interest due when you get the money and the principal six months after you graduate.
+For example, the total Stafford Loans are $20,500 for 2017/2018 and our cost of attendance is estimated to be $51,400.
+This new loan would provide you the additional $30,900 if you needed the funds.